Contact Sales

 Which restaurant reservation software is right for my business?

-So, we’ve looked at everything on offer from five of the top reservation systems for restaurants.
+So, we’ve looked at everything on offer from some of the top reservation systems for restaurants.
 What have we learned?

 For newbies or businesses with a flexible budget who are looking to reach a wider audience, OpenTable and TheFork with their vast database of customers and strong marketing focus may be a good place to start.

-OpenTable’s strong positioning doesn’t come cheap, though and you may not have the funds if you’re just starting out, meaning the basic plans with ResDiary and Quandoo might be a more affordable way to dip your toe into the online booking water.
+OpenTable’s strong positioning doesn’t come cheap, though - and you may not have the funds if you’re just starting out, meaning the basic plans with Quandoo or Dojo might be a more affordable way to dip your toe into the online booking water.
+Dojo, in particular, offers an easy-to-use platform with integrated payments and essential features for small independents.

 If you’re looking for a solid booking platform with the ability to build out the offer down the road then the customisability of the Access Collins features, and custom branding will be a great fit.
 The consistent flat fee each month allows you to budget more accurately, and the cloud-based system is managed by you, so you control how you communicate with your customers.
 The added venue promotion through DesignMyNight can help with reaching a new and wider audience with a free venue listing with bookings through the platform costing £2 per cover.